FhenixProtocol/cofhe-docs/docs/devdocs/cofhejs/error-handling.md

 })
 ```

-By consistently checking the `success` property and appropriately handling errors, you can build robust applications that gracefully handle failure cases when working with CoFHE.js.
+By consistently checking the `success` property and appropriately handling errors, you can build robust applications that gracefully handle failure cases when working with `cofhejs`.